NikKonst/CourseraDataCleaningCourseProject/CodeBook.md

   Character in: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING STANDING, LAYING

 * Next 79 columns represent average of variables for each id and activity.
 Variables are getting from folder "UCI HAR Dataset".
-All measurements are described in "UCI HAR Dataset/features_info.txt".
-We extracts only the measurements on the mean and standard deviation for each measurement and calculate average for each id and activity group.
+The measurements used are described above.
+We extracts only the measurements on the mean and standard deviation for each measurement and calculate average for each id and activity group (grouped by user id and activity).